 '''

 EXEC SQL

-SET DATABASE DB1 = 'employee.ib';
+SET DATABASE DB1 = 'employee.gdb';

-EXEC SOL
+EXEC SQL

-SET DATABASE DB2 = 'employee2.ib';
+SET DATABASE DB2 = 'employee2.gdb';

-EXEC SOL
+EXEC SQL

 CONNECT DB1;

-EXEC SOL
+EXEC SQL

 CONNECT DB2;

 '''

 There are several advantages to using a database handle with CONNECT:

 - Long file specifications can be replaced by shorter, mnemonic handles. - Handles can be used to qualify table names in multi-database transactions.
 DSQL applications do not support multi-database transactions. - Handles can be reassigned to other databases as needed. - The number of database cache buffers can be specified as an additional CONNECT parameter.